Johann-Goncalves-Pereira/RJP/README.md

+# My oficial Portfolio

-This is my portfolio website, it was completely based on [Brittany Chiang](https://brittanychiang.com) website so got to her repository and give her a star.
+This is my portfolio website, the design was completely based on [Brittany Chiang](https://brittanychiang.com) website so got to her [repository](https://github.com/bchiang7/v4) and give her a star.

+But I made everything on this website besides the design.
+If you want to use this for your portfolio just give credit to me and brittany.

 ## Installation
 To start, you have two options: